Are you thinking about investing your money, but don’t even know where to start? You’re not alone.

 Instead of trying to build a basket of investments where you have to buy into each stock or asset, you might be able to buy into an ETF that covers a wide range of assets with just one transaction.
 It can give you more diversification for fewer fees.

 If you’re planning to build an investment portfolio on your own, then ETFs have the potential to make it simpler.
+ETF advantages include having to buy one share of a fund to get exposure to a wide range of assets.
 First, determine what sort of portfolio asset allocation will help you meet your financial goals — that’s the make-up and mix of different asset classes.

 Then, you may be able to select ETFs to match your desired investment make-up.
 It can be important to rebalance throughout the year to keep your portfolio at its desired make-up.